 When a QoS data frame is received from another STA, the service class parameter in MA-UNITDATA.indication primitive is set to

-QoSAck, if the frame is a QoS data frame with the Ack Policy subfield in the QoS Control field set to either Normal Ack or Block Ack., or the frame is a GCR frame.
+QoSAck, if the frame is a QoS data frame with the Ack Policy subfield in the QoS Control field set to either Normal Ack or Block Ack., or the frame is to be delivered via the GCR service(#1263).

 QoSNoAck, if the frame is a QoS data frame with the Ack Policy subfield in the QoS Control field set to No Ack.
 This service class is also used where the DA parameter is a group address unless the frame is to be delivered via the GCR service.